2024-25 Edition

 Susan F. Turner, Ph.D.
 University of North Carolina at Chapel Hill, Professor Emerita of Criminology, Law and Society (sentencing and corrections, applied research methods)

-Carolina Valdivia Ordorica, Ph.D.
-Harvard University, Assistant Professor of Criminology, Law and Society; Sociology (immigration, law, and society, race and ethnicity, the U.S.-Mexico borderlands)
+Carolina Valdivia, Ph.D.
+Harvard University, Assistant Professor of Criminology, Law and Society; Chicano/Latino Studies; Education; Sociology (immigration, law and society, the sociology of education, race and ethnicity, youth and families; and the U.S.-Mexico borderlands)

 James D. Vigil, Ph.D.
 University of California, Los Angeles, Professor Emeritus of Criminology, Law and Society (urban research, urban poverty, culture change, socialization and education, psychological anthropology, street gangs in cross-cultural perspective, Mexico and U.S. southwestern ethnohistory, comparative ethnicity)